BETNOVATE® cream and ointment

 This is not a complete list of all possible side effects.
 This medicine may cause other side effects.

-Check with your doctor as soon as possible if you have any problems while using BETNOVATE, even if you do not think the problems are connected with this medicine or are not listed in this leaflet.
+Check with your doctor as soon as possible if you have any other problems while using BETNOVATE, even if you do not think the problems are connected with this medicine or are not listed in this leaflet.

 After using it